 Feedback is essential for our professional growth: it helps us to identify and build the skills we need for success.
 But asking for feedback can be daunting, particularly when we fear that it might not be wholly positive.

-In this article, we'll look at "Stop – Keep Doing – Start", a tool that helps us ask for focused, action-based feedback.
+In this article, we'll look at "Stop – Keep Doing – Start," a tool that helps us to ask for focused, action-based feedback.